1. PURPOSE AND PHILOSOPHY

 in sexual harassment; and

-informing a student that a student may not consent to criminally prohibited activities or activities for which the student is legally prohibited from giving consent, including the electronic transmission of sexually explicit images by an individual of the individual or another.
+informing a student that a student may not consent to criminally prohibited activities or activities for which the student is legally prohibited from giving consent, including the electronic transmission of sexually explicit images by an individual, regardless of whether the image is of the individual who transmits the image or of another individual.

 Consistent with Utah Admin.
-Code R277-474, there is formed at the District level a Health Curriculum Materials Review Committee (“Committee”).
+Code R277-474, there is formed at the District level a Health and Sex Education Curriculum Materials Review Committee (“Committee”).
 The Associate Superintendent of Curriculum shall ensure that the Committee is organized and functions as provided in this policy.
 The Committee must include the following individuals:

 Parents,